Knowledge Base/How to check if the page is rendered inside the Uniform Canvas editor

 Server components

-If it is server component, every canvas component has context property, that has searchParams, which then you can pass into isIncontextEditingEnabled.
+If it is server component, every canvas component has context property, that has searchParams, which you can then pass into isIncontextEditingEnabled.
 For example:

 import { isIncontextEditingEnabled, } from "@uniformdev/canvas-next-rsc"; ... const isContextualEditing = isIncontextEditingEnabled({ searchParams: context.searchParams, });